nus-cs2103/website-base/admin/project-v15.md

        * Very small amount of content (i.e., less than 1 page).
        * Hardly any use to the reader (i.e., content doesn't make much sense or redundant).
        * Uses ad-hoc diagrams where UML diagrams could have been used instead.
+       * Multiple notation errors in UML diagrams.
      * `medium`: _Some_ diagrams, _some_ descriptions, but does not help the reader that much.
      * `high`: Enough diagrams and enough descriptions (about 2 pages worth) but explanations are not always easy to follow.
      * `excellent`: Easy to follow.
 Just enough information (not too much).
 Minimum repetition of content/diagrams.
 Good use of diagrams to complement text descriptions.
+Easy to understand diagrams with just enough details rather than very complicated diagrams that are hard to understand.
      * `unable to judge`: not enough content to make a judgement.

 **Grading:** Your performance in the practical exam will be considered for your final grade (under the _QA_ category and under _Implementation_ category, about 10 marks in total).

-* You will lose marks if you missed too many bugs in the products you tested or your evaluation/estimates are significantly off from the evaluator consensus. %%&nbsp;Explanation: we penalize if your inputs don't seem be be based on a sincere effort to test/evaluate%%
+* You will lose marks if you missed too many bugs in the product you tested or your evaluation/estimates are significantly off from the evaluator consensus. %%&nbsp;Explanation: we penalize if your inputs don't seem be be based on a sincere effort to test/evaluate.%%
 * The bugs found in your product by others will affect your v1.5 marks.
-In some cases we'll ask for your input before deciding whether a bug should be penalized %%&nbsp;i.e. give you a chance to reject false-positive bug reports%%
+In some cases we'll ask for your input before deciding whether a bug should be penalized %%&nbsp;i.e. give you a chance to reject false-positive bug reports%%.

 </div>